openculinary/knowledge-graph/README.md

 The RecipeRadar knowledge graph stores and provides access to recipe and ingredient relationship information.

-This information includes facts such as 'lettuce is-a vegetable' as well as nutritional details about ingredients and potential ingredient substitutions.
+This information includes facts such as 'lettuce is-a vegetable' as well as potential ingredient substitutions.

 ### Product Parsing